Emerald ash borer in Minnesota

 - Don't transport firewood when you go camping or are buying it for home use.
 Buy the wood you need at local sites or at the campgrounds you are visiting.

-- Most EAB will generally move only about 1/2 to 1 mile a year from infested sites.
+- Most EAB will generally move only about one half to one mile a year from infested sites.
 But with help from people, it can travel hundreds of miles when carried in firewood and other wood products or nursery stock.